UNC-optics/CaPuLeT/README.md

 - Data Acquisition Toolbox Support Package for National Instruments NI-DAQmx Devices
 - Image Acquisition Toolbox Support Package for GenICam Interface
 - Image Acquisition Toolbox Support Package OS Generic Video Interface
-- Image Acquisition Toolbox Support Package for Pont Grey Hardware
+- Image Acquisition Toolbox Support Package for Point Grey Hardware
 - Image Acquisition Toolbox Support Support Package for GigE Vision Hardware
 - MATLAB Support Package for Arduino Hardware

-Finally, users will need to download the following drivers to generate a connection between their computer system and an external hardware devices.
+Finally, users will need to download the following drivers to generate a connection between their computer system and an external hardware device.
 In our case, we need to download two drivers to interface with the additional camera used in our system.

 **Driver Requirements**:
 - USB3 Driver